minhtule/Tapster-iOS-Demo/README.md

 let eventClient = EventClient(accessKey: "<Your App ID here>")
 ```

 Run the simulator.
 In the home screen, tap `Import Data` and then `Run Import` button.
-The whole import process will take about 6 minutes.
-When it finishes, the completed time will be displayed in the Xcode console.
+The whole import will take a while.
+Check Xcode's debug console to see the progress.

 * Now we can train and deploy our engine.
 In the engine directory, run